 Dermabrasion is a procedure designed to smooth out irregularities of the skin’s surface and improve the appearance of scars, wrinkles, enlarged pores, and sun damage.
 The procedure uses a mechanical sanding device which removes the top layer of skin and partial thickness of the deep layer.
 Dermabrasion is often under-utilized today, despite the current popularity of non-invasive techniques, but it remains an excellent technique which can produce long-lasting results.
 Good candidates for dermabrasion include men and women who are in good health and looking to improve the appearance age- or sun-damaged skin, enlarged pores, and/or scars.

-Dr. Vitenas performs dermabrasion at the Day Surgery Center, an outpatient facility at Memorial Hermann Southeast Hospital that is adjacent to his office.
+Dr. Vitenas performs dermabrasion at the Houston Surgery Center, an outpatient facility located in the same building as Vitenas Cosmetic Surgery.
 Dermabrasion is performed with general anesthesia and takes thirty minutes to an hour to complete.
 During the procedure, a mechanical sanding device is used on the skin.
 This device allows for precise control of the treated areas as well as depth of penetration.
 Compared to other skin resurfacing procedures like chemical peels and laser resurfacing, dermabrasion is a much more controllable procedure.

 The recovery after dermabrasion takes about two weeks.
 Patients may experience some tingling, burning or aching of the treated area, and discomfort can be managed with medication.
 Talking and eating may be difficult at first.
 Redness and swelling is common, and the swelling will begin to fade within a few days to a week.
 Work can usually be resumed after two weeks, though more strenuous activities may need to be postponed for four to six weeks.